LENTEN OFFERING

 Easter EGG-Stravaganza from 3-5 p.m.

 All are welcome for an egg-citing Easter Egg Hunt!
-The hunt will be grouped into ages, with everyone beginning in the Fellowship Hall.
-After the egg hunts, there will be crafts, a petting zoo, a cake walk, and more fun activities for your family.
+The hunt will be divided by age, with everyone beginning in the Fellowship Hall.
+After the egg hunts, there will be a petting zoo, a cake walk, and more fun activities for your family.

 PRAYER STATIONS